Autism assistance dog: Adults

 Dogs may be trained to alert their handler to important noises or other things requiring human intervention, such as smoke or a smoke alarm, a crying baby, a telephone ringing, or a knock at the door.
 For a person with autism, it may not be immediately obvious which of the many external stimuli is the urgent one requiring their immediate attention.
 Autistic people may not recognize urgency and be unable to react in situations, thus this task is extremely important.
 An autistic person may have difficulty navigating a heavily stimulating environment and become uneasy.
 This uneasiness may cause a loss of balance, panic attacks, meltdowns, and over-stimulation episodes, all of which are very distressing for everyone around and the individuals themselves.
 A dog can assist by providing a trained sensory input such as putting pressure on the tissue, licking, and even grounding.
 Autism assistance dogs provide grounding by sitting on their feet, applying pressure when the owner is anxious or overwhelmed.
 Autistic individuals may also experience getting lost when traveling in a party or with another person.
 Often they find themselves unable to reconnect with people and even finding it difficult to ask for help.
 Some autism assistance dogs have training in tracking people through scent, which may aid in wandering.
-Some autistic people have to leave an area that's too overwhelming for them, and assistance dogs can help guide them to an exit and provide on command services to help them once in a safe area.
+Some autistic people have to leave an area that is too overwhelming for them, and assistance dogs can help guide them to an exit and provide on-command services to help them once in a safe area.